shaepy/bookshelf/README.md

 - Save to your Reading List, Books Read, Favorites or to My Library for books you own
 - Edit book information
 - Delete books from your shelf
+- Session auth: create an account and sign in to manage your book collection

 #### Home Page
 <img width="500" alt="home page" src="https://github.com/user-attachments/assets/8263a9aa-acd4-4875-81d3-5bb57bbe3483" />